developer-portal/content/tech/languages/csharp/csharp-ide.md

 _.NET Core Only_

-VS Code is plugin-based IDE that by itself won't just run C#.
+Visual Studio Code (aka VS Code) is plugin-based IDE that by itself won't just run C#.
 You have to install the C# plugin, and NuGet Package Manager.

 [code.visualstudio.com](https://code.visualstudio.com)